Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Te Anau to Wanaka 230 km / 143 miles, 3 hours

-Drive over the beautiful Crown Range, New Zealand’s highest State Highway, and admire the vistas from fantastic viewing points.
+Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
 Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival into Wanaka, an alpine town boasting panoramic views, a relaxing atmosphere and myriad walking tracks.

 Stay 2 nights in Wanaka.